-Software-as-a-service, web-based software, or , it is known by various names.
-SasS is a business model that is available via a third-party over the internet.
-Most of the SaaS applications run directly on the web browser which implies that they don’t require any downloads or installations from the clients.
+Software-as-a-service, web-based software is known by various names.
+SaaS is a model of business that is accessible over the internet through a third-party provider.
+Most of the SaaS applications run directly on the web browser, which implies that they don’t require any downloads or installations from the clients.

 - Google Apps